celsworthy/Installer/README_AutoMaker.txt

 First use
 	Causes a first use print project to be opened automatically - all users are encouraged to print this Robox robot first Advanced mode - !!IMPORTANT!!
 	Some controls have been disabled by default.
-Switch advanced mode on to access them but please note the warning.
+Switch advanced mode on to access them but you must agree with warranty conditions before enabling this function.
 ===============

 version 1.01.02